 Now, had it been a few decades earlier, not much thought would have been expended on the matter.
 In fact, it would make sense to let nature take its course.
 But scientific journals, cinema, popular literature and media, all have been screaming one thing relentlessly—we are in the eye of the great storm of extinction.

-And without intervention and trying to save every last individual of a species, we will simply continue to spell out doom.
+And without intervention and efforts to save every last individual of a species, we will simply continue to spell out doom.

 The exhausted birds, after their long journey, are often weak or injured and end up getting caught by villagers.
 Media reports over the last couple of years have shown a similar trend.
 From 2014 to 2016, a total of 40 sick or injured Griffons were rescued from the northern districts, according to a conservation report published in Birding Asia.